datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 ### Using for Spreadsheets for Data Entry and Cleaning

-HOWEVER, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in data cleaning, prior to importation into a statistical analysis program.
+**HOWEVER**, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in **data cleaning**, prior to importation into a statistical analysis program.
 We will show you how to use some features of spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.

 In this lesson, we will assume that you are most likely using Excel as your primary spreadsheet program- there are others (gnumeric, Calc from OpenOffice), and their functionality is similar, but Excel seems to be the program most used by biologists and ecologists.

-In this lesson, we’re going to talk about:
+In this lesson, we're going to talk about:

 1. [Formatting data tables in spreadsheets](01-format-data.html)
 2. [Formatting problems](02-common-mistakes.html)